andrewmpierce/andrewmpierce.github.io/_posts/29-01-2016-Learning-Day-5.md

 title: Learning Day 4
 comments: True
 ---
+I decided to retitle what I'm doing as just "Learning Day whatever".
+While I'm focusing a lot of attention on Rails, I'm also doing other stuff, like working on my javascript skills and studying Perl.

 What I learned yesterday:
 Yesterday I finished up Ch.
 3 of Rails Tutorial and got a solid start on Ch.4, Rails Flavored Ruby.
 I also read the first chapter of Eloquent Javascript, as I'm trying to brush up on JS before I start a really exciting full stack opportunity.